The devices we used to only dream about are now a reality thanks to natural language processing.

 3. NLP can help in speech recognition

-Natural language processing is often equated with speech recognition technology.
-This assumption is correct, since it uses both machine learning and deep learning to effectively acquire, process, and recognize data sets that relate to speech and text.
+Natural language processing and speech recognition technology often go hand in hand.
+They both use machine learning and deep learning to effectively acquire, process, and recognize data sets that relate to speech and text.

-For example, NLP can be used for customer service, where inquiries can be automatically routed to specific page categories or departments to speed up the response process.
+For example, NLP can be used for customer service.
+Inquiries can be automatically routed to specific page categories or departments to speed up the response process.

 It’s also helpful in e-commerce, where a store’s search engine can give the consumer the product most relevant to their query.